Figure 1.--We do not have any detailed infomation on this Larsson portrait, but believe it was painted in 1895. |

-Carl Larsson is Although not as sell known as many other imprtant artists, is one of the greatest artists who have painted children.
-Few artists have been able to capture the essential qualities of children as effectively as Carl Larsson.
-Bergman films seem to recreate the ambience that Larsson painted.
-I know little bout his artistic career at this time, but I do note several beautiful portraits of children with detailed illustrations of period clothing.
-His paintings provide wondeful glimpses as to how children were dressed in Sweeden in the 19th and early 20th centuries.
+Carl Larsson, although not as sell known as many other important artists, may be one of the greatest artists who have painted children.
+There is an especially appealing intimacy in his work.
+Many artists realisticallypainted clothing, but few artists have been able to capture the essential qualities of children as effectively as Larsson.
+Bergman films seem to capture the magical ambience that Larsson painted.
+We know little about his artistic career at this time, but we do note several beautiful portraits of children along with detailed illustrations of period clothing.
+His paintings provide wondeful glimpses as to how children were dressed in Sweden in the 19th and early 20th centuries, a superb record of how Swedish children were dressed at the time.

 Karl's father prived unable or unwilling to support the family.
 It was Karl's mother ho worked as a laundress that provided for he family as best she could.